-Acute Stress Disorder (ASD) and PTSD are both stress disorders that can occur after a traumatic event.
+Acute stress disorder (ASD) and PTSD are both stress disorders that can occur after a traumatic event.
 If you have ASD or PTSD, then you may experience dissociation from your daily life, re-experience the traumatic event that’s causing your stress disorder, feel tense or on edge constantly, and have trouble sleeping.
 You may be at risk for ASD or PTSD following a traumatic event, such as harassment or sexual assault, at your school or outside of it.

-Stress vs Anxiety: Recognizing Anxiety Disorders
+Stress vs. Anxiety: Recognizing Anxiety Disorders

 In addition to stress disorders, anxiety disorders can also make schoolwork difficult and have a negative impact on your mental and physical health.
-While stress is a response to challenging situations that we face, anxiety describes a precise set of physical and emotional symptoms, including restlessness, an increased heart rate, hyperventilation, a feeling of weakness, and sleeping problems.
+While stress is a response to challenging situations we face, anxiety describes a precise set of physical and emotional symptoms, including restlessness, an increased heart rate, hyperventilation, a feeling of weakness, and sleeping problems.

 Generalized Anxiety Disorder

 People with a social anxiety disorder feel a great deal of anxiety at the prospect of social interaction or being placed in social situations.
-People with a social anxiety disorder may try to avoid any social contact in order to manage their anxiety, which can hurt performance in school as they cut themselves off from their peers and stop attending classes.
+People with a social anxiety disorder may try to avoid any social contact to manage their anxiety, which can hurt performance in school as they cut themselves off from their peers and stop attending classes.

 Stress and Depression

-While stress can be helpful in short bursts by encouraging you to focus on an important task or giving you the motivation to push towards a challenging deadline, chronic stress over a long period of time can lead to depression.
+While stress can be helpful in short bursts by encouraging you to focus on an important task or giving you the motivation to push toward a challenging deadline, chronic stress over a long period of time can lead to depression.
 Depression is often characterized by a sense of hopelessness, loss of interest in one’s hobbies or goals, trouble sleeping, a severe lack of energy, and a loss of self-worth.